Clownsw/Janus/README.md

 ## Update:

 Yes, you can use Janus with asymmetric or symmetric encryption.
 You don't have to use the OpenSSL library, I used OpenSSL and RSA out of familiarity.
-The primary function you will need to modify if you want to implemnt your own obfuscation within Janus is "ScrambleA"
+The primary function you will need to modify if you want to implement your own obfuscation method within Janus is "ScrambleA"

 # Janus